 Tips on Sunset Photography Techniques

-Sunset and Sunrise scenes are very mesmerizing; Mother Nature creates an impressive colourful work of art in the sky during this time of the day.
-Especially, Summer brings us the most fantastic sunset scenes.
-However, when you try to capture the view, you may not be successful.
+Sunset and Sunrise scenes are very mesmerizing; Mother Nature creates an impressive colourful work of art in the sky during these times of the day.
+However, you may not be successful when you try to capture the view.
 These tips are about Sunset Photography Techniques.

 Secondly, you need to know your camera and its limitations.
 Check with your camera’s Instruction Manual to learn more about the hidden features on your camera.
-In this article, I am going to discuss one of these hidden features; The Metering Modes.
+In this article, I will discuss one of these hidden features; The Metering Modes.

 Average Metering Mode

-By default, most of the digital cameras set to an Average Metering Mode.
+By default, most digital cameras use the Average Metering Mode.
 Manufacturers use different names for this Average Metering Mode; Canon calls it “EVALUATIVE,” Nikon calls it “MATRIX,” Sony names it “MULTI,” etc.